-What happens after physical death?
+What happens after our death?

 Is it the end?

-An explanation of Christian theological views
+An explanation of Christian views

 of the human after-life.